mckinsey/vizro/vizro-core/changelog.d/20230928_143738_nadija_ratkusic_graca_highlight_active_accordion_item.md

 ### Fixed

-- Add highlighting to selected page accordion button and change the collapsible default behavior of accordion ([#74](https://github.com/mckinsey/vizro/pull/74))
+- Add highlighting to accordion button of active page and change the collapsible default behavior of accordion ([#74](https://github.com/mckinsey/vizro/pull/74))

 <!--
 ### Security